 The amount of people who are acutely food insecure has increased by 20 million since 2019.
-This sharp increase of critical hunger is commonly attributed to the physical and economic impact of the COVID-19 pandemic, a global health crisis that has robbed millions of lives, health, jobs, and money.
+This sharp increase in critical hunger is commonly attributed to the physical and economic impact of the COVID-19 pandemic, a global health crisis that has robbed millions of lives, health, jobs, and money.

 The second goal of the United Nations Millennium Development Goals is to eradicate world hunger by 2030.
 Every major organization and humanitarian agency that monitors food security, however, claims the world is no nearer to that goal than we were in 2015.
 In fact, the United Nations says, if recent trends continue, hunger will affect nearly 900 million people by 2030.